murrowma/pybeam/README.md

 PyBEAM contains two sub-modules: default and custom.
 The default sub-module provides many pre-coded models from the literature which should be sufficient for most needs.
 The second sub-module, custom, provides tools for users to create their own models outside the scope of the pre-coded set.

 Jupyter notebook tutorials which introduce both sub-modules are provided here.
-The directory "default_tutorials" provides notebooks for the default sub-module, while "custom_tutorials" provides tutorials for the cutsom sub-module.
+The folder "default_tutorials" provides notebooks for the default sub-module, while "custom_tutorials" provides tutorials for the cutsom sub-module.

 # Custom Model Template

-Files for the custom model template are provided here.
+Folder "custom_model_template.zip" contains the custom model template files.
 See "Custom_Tutorial1_creating_a_custom_model" for directions on how to use these files.